ko1/debug/README.md

     #1  /home/ko1/src/rb/target.rb:2:in `block in <main>' {|i=17|}
     #2  [C] /home/ko1/src/rb/target.rb:1:in `each'
     # and 1 frames (use `bt' command for all frames)

+(rdb)
 ```

-The debugee process will be suspended and wait for the debug command from the remote debugger.
+and you can input any debug commands. `c` (or `continue`) continues the debuggee process.

+You can detach the debugger from the debugger process with `quit` command.
+You can re-connect to the debuggee process by `rdbg -A` command again, and the debuggee process suspends the execution (and debugger can input any debug commands).

+If you don't want to stop the debuggee process at the beggining of debuggee process (`target.rb`), you can use the fowllowings to specify "non-stop" option.

+* Use `rdbg -n` option
+* Set the environment variable `RUBY_DEBUG_NONSTOP=1`

-If you are running multiple debuggee processes, this command shows the selection like that:
+If you are running multiple debuggee processes, the attach command (`rdbg -A`) shows the options like that:

 ```
 $ rdbg --attach